Cobaltous/SquirdleSolver/README.md

 A program that is built to solve "Squirdle", a Pokemon-themed Wordle offshoot done by Fireblend.
 Built with jsoup and Swing.

 This program scrapes data from PokemonDB and uses that information to solve games of Squirdle.
 To make guesses, it uses a formula to determine the information entropy of any given 'mon choice (with some extra contextual weighting) to determine a best guess for any given state of the game.
-Comes with a (still barebones) UI made with Java Swing for user convenience, and also comes with a prebuilt runnable .jar file.
+In addition, there is a testing program that runs game simulations by itself to assure that all Pokemon can be guessed via the solver's guesses.
+Both the solver and tester come with a UI made with Java Swing for user convenience, and both have been packaged into included prebuilt runnable .jar files.

-Source code is available but is spaghettified and uncommented as of writing - read at your own risk.
+Source code is available but is uncommented as of writing - read at your own risk.

-Also comes with a tester (SSTest, which runs SSTester - (I know)) that runs simulations for all 'mons that exist, but it isn't very verbose as of yet.

 Should be able to solve a game if its best guesses are used exclusively and hopefully patch up a game where manual guesses/misinputs are entered.